 The final countdown has begun.
 Press screenings will be starting soon.
 The wait is almost over.

+Season 5 of Lost began here in the UK last night and continued the high standard of season 4.
+You can tell they're pleased to have an end date now, as there's less tease and more WTF revelations.
 Last month, Paramount's ability to extend the rights option as part of the original deal expired, which would have then required the studio to purchase the rights outright to retain them -- a price the studio apparently was unwilling to shell out.
 While the studio still owns Kruger's screenplay, it is in discussions potentially to strike a new option agreement with the comic's writers, to whom the rights reverted.
 (Fincher and the producers remain attached.)

 Given the Ness story line's basis in reality, one could argue that a public-domain version of it could be developed using similar material.
 But in the age of the industry-shaking legal tussle between Warner Bros. and Fox over "Watchmen," it's unlikely that Paramount would take that type of risk.